-Adventist Health’s communication department is available to answer news media questions about our services, locate an expert spokesperson or provide more information about a news release or event.
+Adventist Health Portland’s marketing and public relations department is available to answer news media questions about the hospital, locate an expert spokesperson, or provide more information about a news release or event.

-At Adventist Health, we value media and have a team dedicated to helping members of the media gather information and interviews to enhance their stories.
+At Adventist Health, we truly value media and have an entire team dedicated to assisting members of the media gather information and interviews to enhance their stories.

-To protect patient privacy and confidentiality (see HIPAA guidelines, below) and to accommodate requests for interviews and information in a timely and accurate manner, we ask members of the media to follow these guidelines:
+To protect patient privacy and confidentiality (see HIPAA guidelines, below) and to accommodate requests for interviews and information about Adventist Health and its staff, employees, programs and services in a timely and accurate manner, we ask members of the media to follow these guidelines:

-- All requests for patient conditions must go through the communication department.
+- All requests for patient conditions must go through the marketing and public relations department.

-- While on hospital property, all media representatives must be accompanied by a communication representative at all times.
+- While on hospital property, all media representatives must be accompanied by a marketing/PR representative at all times.

-- Anyone entering the hospital with a camera (still or video) must be accompanied by a communication representative.
+- Anyone entering the hospital with a camera (still or video) must be accompanied by a marketing/PR representative.

-- All requests for filming of any type must be made in advance by calling the communication department.
+- All requests for filming of any type must be made in advance by calling the marketing and public relations department.

-- All patients who agree to be interviewed, photographed or filmed on hospital property for any reason must provide written consent to the communication department.
+- All patients who agree to be interviewed, photographed or filmed on hospital property for any reason must provide written consent to the marketing and public relations department.
 Only patients who give this consent may be interviewed, photographed or filmed.

-The federal Health Insurance Portability and Accountability Act (HIPAA) sets standards that all healthcare institutions follow to safeguard patient privacy and confidentiality.
+The implementation of the federal Health Insurance Portability and Accountability Act (HIPAA) sets standards that all health care institutions follow to safeguard patient privacy and confidentiality.

 In general, information about a patient may be released if it is included in the hospital's directory and if the patient has not specified that no information be released.

-More specifically, Adventist Health uses the following American Hospital Association guidelines for release of patient information to the public and the media:
+More specifically, Adventist Medical Center uses the following American Hospital Association guidelines for release of patient information to the public and the media:

-Inquiries must identify the patient by name — Information about the patient's general condition and location of an inpatient, outpatient or emergency department patient may be released only if the inquiry specifically identifies the patient by name.
+Inquiries must identify the patient by name—Information about the patient's general condition and location of an inpatient, outpatient or Emergency Department patient may be released only if the inquiry specifically identifies the patient by name.
 No information may be given if a request does not include a specific patient's name or if the patient requests the information not be released.
-This includes inquiries from the media.
+This includes inquiries from the press.

-Release of patient's general condition and location — As long as the patient has not requested information be withheld, the communication department may release the patient's one-word condition and location to individuals who inquire about the patient by name, without obtaining prior patient authorization.
-This includes inquiries from the media.
+Release of patient's general condition and location—As long as the patient has not requested information be withheld, the marketing/PR department may release the patient's one-word condition and location to individuals who inquire about the patient by name, without obtaining prior patient authorization.
+This includes inquiries from the press.

-Patient condition information — The communication department releases official patient information to media.
-In keeping with the guidelines of the American Hospital Association, we provide a one-word patient condition — undetermined, good, fair, serious or critical — unless otherwise instructed by the patient.
+Patient condition information—The marketing and public relations department releases all official patient information to media.
+In keeping with the guidelines of the American Hospital Association, we provide a one-word patient condition—undetermined, good, fair, serious or critical—unless otherwise instructed by the patient.
 Patient conditions are defined in accordance with the following AHA standards:

 - Undetermined: Patient is awaiting physician and/or assessment.